 There’s lots going on!
 So, please take a look below at the details of their upcoming events.
 There’s also a great summary of who Eagles Wing are and what’s important to them:

-At St John and St Mark’s we’re very pleased to work alongside Eagles Wing and provide a home for the Solidarity Social Parties.
+At St John and St Mark’s we’re very pleased to provide a home for the Solidarity Social Parties.
 These normally meet on the second Saturday of the month, with one or two breaks during the year.

 Stay as friends

 A recent Saturday Social was visited by the current Miss Manchester, Fatime Gashi.
 Fatime was herself a refugee from Kosovo and has kept in touch with the organising team.